dsmrreader/dsmr-reader/docs/application.rst

     If you are more technical savy, you could opt to either install the database or the entire application on a server with storage that tends to wear less.
     You can use the RaspberryPi are a remote datalogger, preventing a lot of issues.

-    :doc:`More information about using a remote datalogger here<installation/datalogger>`.
+    :doc:`More information about using a remote datalogger here<installation>`.

 Pitfalls